kstodu2/BOTSV1-PoisonIvy/README.md

 # 5. Methodology

-* Performed initial log review using Splunk to identify anomalies through high-level statistics such as top source IPs, most accessed URLs, and frequent request patterns.
+* Performed initial log review using Splunk to identify anomalies through statistics such as top source IPs, most accessed URLs, and frequent request patterns.

 * Analyzed HTTP traffic in detail, including reconstruction of HTTP streams, to identify malicious requests, payload delivery, and exploitation activity.